IBM Cloud: Timeline

-Initial launch of Bluemix (2013-2016)
+Initial launch of Bluemix (2013–2016)

 In June 2013, IBM acquired SoftLayer, a public cloud platform, to serve as the foundation for its IaaS offering.
 Bluemix was announced for public beta in February 2014 after having been developed since early 2013.
 Bluemix was based on the open source Cloud Foundry project and ran on SoftLayer infrastructure.
 IBM announced the general availability of the Bluemix Platform-as-a-Service (PaaS) offering in July 2014.

 By April 2015, Bluemix included a suite of over 100 cloud-based development tools "including social, mobile, security, analytics, database, and IoT (internet of things).
 Bluemix had grown to 83,000 users in India with growth of approximately 10,000 users each month.

 A year after announcement, Bluemix had made little headway in the cloud-computing platform space relative to its competition, and remained substantially behind market leaders Microsoft Azure and Amazon AWS.
 By August 2016, little had changed in market acceptance of the Bluemix offering.
 In February 2016, IBM Bluemix includes IBM's Function as a Service (FaaS) system, or Serverless computing offering, that is built using open source from the Apache OpenWhisk incubator project largely credited to IBM for seeding.
 This system, equivalent to Amazon Lambda, Microsoft Azure Functions, Oracle Cloud Fn or Google Cloud Functions, allows calling of a specific function in response to an event without requiring any resource management from the developer.

-Re-brand to IBM Cloud (2017–Present)
+Re-brand to IBM Cloud (since 2017)

 In May 2017 IBM released Kubernetes support as the IBM Bluemix Container Service, later renamed to the IBM Cloud Kubernetes Service (IKS).
 IKS was built using the open source Kubernetes project.
 This system, equivalent to Amazon Web Services EKS, Microsoft Azure AKS, or Google Cloud GKE, aims to provide a platform for automating deployment, scaling, and operations of application containers across clusters of hosts.
 In October 2017, IBM announced that they would rebrand their cloud as IBM Cloud brand, merging all components, thus retiring the Bluemix and Softlayer brands.
 In March 2018, IBM launched an industry first managed Kubernetes service on bare metal.
 In August 2019, 3 weeks after the close of Red Hat acquisition, IBM launched a managed Red Hat OpenShift on IBM Cloud.

-In November 2019, IBM has announced that it had designed the world's first financial services-ready public cloud and that Bank of America was its first committed collaborator and anchor customer, joined shortly thereafter in 2020 by BNP Paribas as its first Europeean anchor client.
+In November 2019, IBM has announced that it had designed the world's first financial services-ready public cloud and that Bank of America was its first committed collaborator and anchor customer, joined shortly thereafter in 2020 by BNP Paribas as its first European anchor client.
 IBM announced in April 2021 the general availability of IBM Cloud for Financial Services, including support for Red Hat OpenShift and other cloud-native technologies.
 In July 2021, it was announced that SAP is onboarding two of its finance and data management solutions to IBM Cloud for Financial Services.
 In September 2021, it was CaixaBank's turn to boost digital capabilities with IBM Cloud for Financial Services and onboarding to new IBM Cloud Multizone Region in Spain.